 Resonating Bodies’ projects illuminate aspects of biodiversity through focusing on pollination ecology, with special attention paid to the intersection of native bees, habitat and coevolution of plants and pollinators of the Greater Toronto Area, Canada and beyond.
 Art installations and other activities reveal aspects of local biodiversity through investigating solitary bee and solitary wasp nesting and life cycles, bumblebee colonies and their foraging activities, ultraviolet bee vision, pollinator/plant co-evolution, and colour-coded DNA barcodes (a novel new technique for species identification pioneered by Canadian researchers).

-Resonating Bodies does not focus on honey bees or other bees non-native to North America.
-We recommend you first check out the Bee Biodiversity page to get familiar with our native bees, who for the most part don’t live in groups or make honey or wax, and don’t usually sting (much).
-Contents – listed at right – include the 4 basic sections Bee Biodiversity, The Art (including Bee Trading Cards), Community (including comments and discussion), and Resources.
+Resonating Bodies focuses on bees which are native to North America, and therefor does not include honey bees (genus Apis).
+We recommend you first check out the Bee Biodiversity page to get familiar with our native bees, many of which are solitary and don’t make honey or wax and don’t usually sting (much).
+Contents – listed at right – include 4 basic sections: Bee Biodiversity, The Art (including Bee Trading Cards), Community (including comments and discussion), and Resources.
 Handy tabs for the basic sections are at the top of the blog.

 Scroll down this page to view featured activities.
 Late-breaking news and more is also posted on Resonating Bodies | Facebook.
 On smaller screens scroll to the bottom for complete Contents.